direktspeed/uwasi/README.md

 JS=>WasmerJS=>NativOS
 JS=>uwasi=>NativOS

-uwasi will offer a https based permission api
+uwasi will offer a https based permission api open pwa

+## WHY?
+I got the idea long time ago but now the Dependencies are solved and we can start Implamentation.
+We Need a Universal Platform to run our Applications with less overhead.
+This Also Will Replace Projects like Electron as this offers a single instance to expose Caps (file access, network access, hardware access, remote*)